WSIS+20 Process

 WSIS Action Lines

-To put the WSIS commitments into practice, 11 action lines (AL) were agreed upon in 2005, and several UN agencies were appointed as facilitators for their implementation.
+To put the WSIS vision into practice, 11 action lines (AL) were agreed upon in 2003.
+The Tunis Agenda in 2005 then provided an indicative list of UN agencies to act as facilitators for their implementation; some changes regarding these roles were made over the years.

 WSIS Action Lines and facilitators